rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

 Make sur to disable `/var/log` from being in RAM since Exim4 needs `/var/log/exim4/mainlog` to exist, even after a reboot.

 This is pretty convient as some programs still prefer to send emails, such as `cron`.
 Normally, Exim4 comes pre-installed with Debian.
-If not, do `aptitude install exim4`.
+If not, do `apt install exim4`.
 Then:

     :::bash
     su